vsavram/CS205-Project/index.md

 The Scala version used is 2.11.12. \\
 The Python version used is 2.7.17. \\
 The Spark version used is 2.2.0 \\

+## Performance

+The execution times for each module in the single-cell analysis pipeline using the sequential implementation are provided below.
+* Preprocessing execution time -
+* Clustering with k-means execution time -
+* tSNE visualization execution time -
+* Differential expression analysis execution time -

+We treat tSNE visualization as an inherently sequential portion of the code.
+The theoretical speedup as a function of the number of processors is based on the reported execution times for each module is provided in the following plot.